Map

 Student Funding Opportunities

-Rural Humanities is pleased to provide funds on an ad hoc and rolling basis for student (both undergraduate and graduate) research, public humanities, community-engaged projects, and public-facing events that focus on rural New York State.
-Up to $1,000 is available per project each academic year.
+Rural Humanities invites student (both undergraduate and graduate) working on research, public humanities, community-engaged projects, and public-facing events that focus on rural New York State to apply for funding by February 15, 2025. $1,000 is available per project.

 Student funding procedures